utrad-ical/ImprovedDitto/README.md

-# Improving personalized federated learning to optimize site-specific performance in computer-aided detection/diagnosis [SPIE Journal of Medical Imaging]
+# Improving personalized federated learning to optimize site-specific performance in computer-aided detection/diagnosis

 this is an official implementation of ***Improved Ditto***. [[Link]]()